rems-project/sail/README.md

 * [Sail x86 ISA model, handwritten](https://github.com/rems-project/sail/tree/sail2/x86).
 This is a handwritten user-mode fragment.

+The hand-written ARMv8-A, IBM POWER, and x86 models are currently not in sync with the latest version of Sail, which is the (default) sail2 branch on Github.
+These and the RISC-V model are integrated with our [RMEM](http://www.cl.cam.ac.uk/users/pes20/rmem) tool for concurrency semantics.

+### External Models

 * [Sail 32-bit RISC-V model, partially handwritten and partially generated](https://github.com/thoughtpolice/rv32-sail).
 This currently implements a fragment of the machine mode (-M) specification for RV32IM.
 (Developed independently of the full RISC-V model for the REMS project.)

-The hand-written ARMv8-A, IBM POWER, and x86 models are currently not in sync with the latest version of Sail, which is the (default) sail2 branch on Github.
-These and the RISC-V model are integrated with our [RMEM](http://www.cl.cam.ac.uk/users/pes20/rmem) tool for concurrency semantics.

 OPAM Installation
 =================